-In this article, we take the image recognition application as an example.
+In this paper, we take the image recognition application as an example.
 As mentioned above, each task is required to locally preprocess before task offloading.
 Similar to prior works [30], we assume that each IoT device uses the typical bilinear interpolation method for local preprocessing, i.e., task resizing.
-Let $s_j^2$ (in pixels) denote the resolution of the new task, where $s_j$ is both the weight and height of the task after local preprocessing.
-Then, the total data size of the new task, same as the input size of the DNN model j, can be expressed as $\sigma s_i^2$ , where $\sigma$ is the data size for each pixel.
-For
+Let s_j^2 (in pixels) denote the resolution of the new task, where s_j is both the weight and height of the task after local preprocessing.
+Then, the total data size of the new task, same as the input size of DNN model j, can be expressed as σs_j^2 , where σ is the data size for each pixel.
+For the bilinear interpolation method, its computational complexity is proportional to the resolution of the task.
+Let C_i represent the required CPU cycles per bit.
+Then, the computation latency (in second) and energy consumption (in joule) of local preprocessing at time slot n are respectively given by where $f_i[n]$ denotes the local computing resource of IoT device i, which is constrained by $0 \le f_i[n] \le f_i^{\max}$, where f_i^{\max} is the maximum allowable computing resource of IoT device i. k is the effective switched capacitance determined by the corresponding device and the original task.